IQSS/dataverse/doc/release-notes/8424-signposting.md

 }
 ```

- * The `license` is a `dict` contains the URI for `CC0`.
-Please note, this option is not used anymore, should be set through MultiLicense.
  * `describedby` is required by [Signposting](https://signposting.org/).
 It shows the link to the metadata
 which describes the resources that is the origin of the link.
  * `useDefaultFileType` and `defaultFileTypeValue` are used in combination to provide extra `Dataset` type to DV